don-patterson/recipes/public/list/Shepherd's Pie.md

 - stir in the flour until it's dissolved with no lumps
 - add the meat, tomato sauce, and worchestershire, and cook until fully browned
 - add the broth and simmer until thickened
-- add thyme, smoked paprika, frozen veggies, salt and pepper
+- add thyme, rosemary, smoked paprika, frozen veggies, salt and pepper
 - spread meat and veggie mixuture in a 11x13 glass baking dish
 - carefully spread the mashed potatoes on top, flattening with a rubber spatula
 - bake at 375 for 30 minutes